polymathrobotics/oci/paperspace-cli/README.md

 For Polymath Robotics employees - supplemental internal docs: https://www.notion.so/polymathrobotics/Paperspace-Guide-30430f2245e148edb500fe92c1a8a297

-You might want to consider using the Terraform provider instead of this command-line interface CLI, as you have to string together multiple commands to do anything useful with the CLI.
+You might want to consider using the Terraform provider instead of this command-line interface (CLI).
+Tp do anything useful with the CLI, you have to string together multiple commands together.
+This is oftentimes easier to do with Terraform than with the raw command-line interface.
 Terraform provider example: https://github.com/polymathrobotics/oci/tree/main/paperspace-cli/terraform

 # Getting started with the command-line interface